ids-s1-21/project-Calcutta_Coders/proposal/proposal.md

 graph reveals the distribution of `avg_vote`, which is the rating, for every `genre`.
 As shown by the graph and the summary statistics, some high rated genres include Documentary, Film Noir, Biography, History, War and News.
-In these data tables, films with multiple genres were counted in each of their catagories.
+In these data analyses, films with multiple genres were counted in each of their catagories.

 ``` r